att/ast/README.md

 The [gh-pages branch](https://github.com/att/ast/commits/gh-pages)
 will probably be removed.
-It contains files needed to generate the static [AST project page](https://att.github.io/ast/) hosted by Github.
+It contains files needed to generate the static [AST project page](https://att.github.io/ast/) hosted by GitHub.
 See https://help.github.com/articles/what-is-github-pages/ for more info.

 ## Licensing